 Written Contract Supersedes Other Agreements between the Parties as to the Transaction

 Merger clauses are very effective in negating and superseding any other prior agreements made between the parties as to the transaction covered by the contract.
 Sometimes, the parties to a contract have a longstanding relationship with verbal understandings of their rights and obligations.
 Merger clauses negate those prior arrangements.
-They also help incentivize all parties to the contract to put all of the important parts of the agreement in writing.
+They also help incentivize all parties to the contract to put all the important parts of the agreement in writing.

 This also applies to contracting parties who have prior agreements or a “gentlemen’s understanding”.
 To the extent those agreements are inconsistent with the written contract, the contract controls any matter that may become the subject of a dispute.